Pediatric autoimmune hepatitis (AIH)

 • Skin rashes or vitiligo

-What are the causes of Pediatric Autoimmune Hepatitis?
+What are the causes of autoimmune hepatitis?

 The exact cause of autoimmune hepatitis is unknown.
 A healthy immune system makes antibodies and lymphocytes (white blood cells) to battle infections.
 But with an autoimmune condition, something changes the normal response pattern – causing the antibodies to see healthy tissues and organs as dangerous infections.